The Tree of Blood

 The Tree of Blood (El árbol de la sangre) is a 2018 Spanish-French drama film written and directed by Julio Medem.
 It stars Úrsula Corberó and Álvaro Cervantes alongside Najwa Nimri, Maria Molins, Patricia López Arnaiz, Daniel Grao, Joaquín Furriel, Emilio Gutiérrez Caba, Luisa Gavasa, José María Pou and Ángela Molina.

 Cast

 Production

 A Spanish-French co-production, the film was produced by Arcadia Motion Pictures, Galatea Films, Diamond Films España, Aixerrota Films and Noodles Production, with the participation of EiTB and Movistar+ and support from ICAA and Eurimages.
 Shooting locations included the Basque Country, Catalonia and Madrid.

 Release

 Distributed by Diamond Films, the film was theatrically released in Spain on October 31, 2018.

+Reception

+According to the review aggregation website Rotten Tomatoes, The Tree of Blood has a 55% approval rating based on 11 reviews from critics, with an average rating of 5.5/10.

+Beatriz Martínez of Fotogramas rated the film 3 out of 5 stars, tentatively tagging it as a kind of Julio Medem's "greatest hits".